 The first place for reductions will be different for every ESSP component (people, research projects, offices, institutions, meetings) but efficiencies in energy use will be common to all.
-Initially there are options for reduced consumption through turning off power when not in use, adding timers to lights and office equipment, adjusting thermostats and shutting down computers at the end of the day.
+Initial options for reduced consumption include turning off power when not in use, adding timers to lights and office equipment, adjusting thermostats and shutting down computers at the end of the day.
 Building efficiency can be improved by increasing the energy efficiency of walls, ceilings and windows.